Research Visa Sponsorship Jobs in New Jersey

 Which visa types are most common for research roles in New Jersey?

-The H-1B is the most common visa for research scientists, computational biologists, and research engineers in New Jersey, as most positions require at least a bachelor's degree in a specific scientific field.
+The H-1B visa is the most common visa for research scientists, computational biologists, and research engineers in New Jersey, as most positions require at least a bachelor's degree in a specific scientific field.
 O-1A visas appear for researchers with significant publications or awards.
-Postdoctoral and academic research roles sometimes use J-1 exchange visitor status sponsored through university programs, though J-1 holders may face a two-year home residency requirement depending on their funding source.
+Postdoctoral and academic research roles sometimes use J-1 visa exchange visitor status sponsored through university programs, though J-1 holders may face a two-year home residency requirement depending on their funding source.

 Which cities in New Jersey have the most research sponsorship jobs?